byuflowlab/CCBlade.jl/docs/src/tutorial.md

 ![](loads-prop.svg)

 This time we will also look at the induced velocities.
 This is usually not of interest for wind turbines, but for propellers can be useful to assess, for example, prop-on-wing interactions.
+These wake velocities have hub/tip corrections applied, whereas intermediate calculations like `a` do not.
+Thus: `u` does not equal `Vx * a`.

 ```@example prop
 figure()